stratacommons/stratacommons.github.io/docs/forum_terms_of_service.md

 ## Feedback

 We welcome and encourage you to provide feedback, comments and suggestions for improvements to the Site and Services (“Feedback”).
-You may submit Feedback by emailing us at contact@strataqcommons.ca.
+You may submit Feedback by emailing us at contact@stratacommons.ca.
 You acknowledge and agree that all Feedback will be the sole and exclusive property of StrataCommons and you hereby irrevocably assign to StrataCommons and agree to irrevocably assign to StrataCommons all of your right, title, and interest in and to all Feedback, including without limitation all worldwide patent rights, copyright rights, trade secret rights, and other proprietary or intellectual property rights therein.
 At StrataCommons' request and expense, you will execute documents and take such further acts as StrataCommons may reasonably request to assist StrataCommons to acquire, perfect, and maintain its intellectual property rights and other legal protections for the Feedback.

 ## General Prohibitions